dotnet/cli/Documentation/general/cli-ux-guidelines.md

 -   If the command adds a new artifact to the project, it should become an item template that is dropped with “dotnet new” command.

-This setup was adopted to provide a clear namespacing that the users can remember and that fits well with usage patterns observed in other CLI toolsets a well as Visual Studio.

 If none of the above applies, the proposal should clearly outline why none of the above applies and suggest an alternative naming that will be decided on